-The format of the subbasin output file (.bsb) is:
+The format of the subbasin output file (output.sub) is:

-32.5 MAIN CHANNEL OUTPUT FILE (.RCH)
+32.5 MAIN CHANNEL OUTPUT FILE (OUTPUT.RCH)

 The main channel output file contains summary information for each routing reach in the watershed.
 The file is written in spreadsheet format.